cronkitedata/dj/docs/_pages/syllabus.md

 ### Q: How do I ask good questions?

 In technical work, asking a good question is an art.
-Generally, make sure you :
+Try to:
 * Describe what you are trying to do -- what does success look like?
 * Provide a snippet of the code or the Excel formula that you're trying
 * Take a screen shot or quote the error message if there is one